|Welcome to the past . . .

 buy some of the desks, chairs, and cupboards.

-historical markers and started the Trail of Courage.
-The first year it was in
+markers and started the Trail of Courage.
+The first year it was in Dean Neff’s

-Dean Neff’s field.
-The next year the Trail of Courage was at Bob Kern’s
+field.
+The next year the Trail of Courage was at Bob Kern’s woods, where it

-woods, where it remained for nine years.
-Kern donated the use of his pine
+remained for nine years.
+Kern donated the use of his pine woods on the

 Sharon Ewen.
 In the summer was the SPEDY program and Melinda Clinger

 came to work for us.
 She has been working for FCHS since she was 14

 I worked closely with the Indiana Historical Society for several projects.
 In

 1980 the old newspapers were microfilmed.
 To get ready, Henrietta